xleeocean/Pearlnotes/README.md

 * Create an application that can be interacted with in a minimum of three different ways by the user.

 User will be able to do the following things:
-  1. User can view the Jewelries by selecting different types.
+  1. User can view the Jewelries by selecting different types,
+  2. User can switch to other category using the side menu,
-  2. User can add Jewelries to the shopping cart.
+  3. User can add Jewelries to the shopping cart,
-  3. User can increase/descrease the quantity of the Jewelries.
+  4. User can increase/descrease the quantity of the Jewelries.

 * The usage of a special architectural pattern: